-In merger and acquisition ("M&A") transactions, the definitive purchase agreement typically contains representations and warranties made by the seller with respect to the target company. [ii] The scope and detail of these representations and warranties are often heavily negotiated and tailored to reflect both the nature of the target and its business, financial condition and operations, but also the relative negotiating strength of the buyer and seller.
+In merger and acquisition (M&A) transactions, the definitive purchase agreement typically contains representations and warranties made by the seller with respect to the target company.
+The scope and detail of these representations and warranties are often heavily negotiated and tailored to reflect both the nature of the target and its business, financial condition and operations, but also the relative negotiating strength of the buyer and seller.
 Representations and warranties not only provide information to the buyer, but also allocate risk as between buyer and seller with respect to the covered matters.
-Representations and warranties usually survive for specifically negotiated time periods following the closing-often 12-24 months-though certain "fundamental" representations (e.g., those relating to title to stock or assets, taxes, etc.) often survive indefinitely or for the applicable statute of limitations.

 During negotiations the seller typically attempts to keep its representations and warranties as narrowly drawn as possible while the buyer wants to broaden the seller's representations and warranties.
-One tactic a seller can use to limit the scope of its representations and warranties is to include "knowledge" qualifiers. [iii] The buyer, on the other hand, wants the seller's representations and warranties to be unqualified (i.e., "flat" representations and warranties that exclude knowledge or other types of qualifiers).
+One approach a seller can use to limit the scope of its representations and warranties is to include knowledge qualifiers.

+In addition to knowledge, there are other possible qualifiers, including qualifiers relating to materiality, material adverse effect (MAE), and dollar thresholds.
+The buyer, on the other hand, wants the seller's representations and warranties to be unqualified (i.e., "flat" representations and warranties that do not contain any qualifiers).

 Even when the parties agree to use a knowledge qualifier, the scope of knowledge must be determined.
 Is the knowledge only "actual" knowledge, or does it include "constructive" knowledge?
-And whose knowledge is relevant for the knowledge qualified representations and warranties?
-This article examines the use of knowledge qualifiers in private company M&A transactions. [iv]
+And whose knowledge is relevant for the knowledge-qualified representations and warranties?
+This article examines the use of knowledge qualifiers in private company M&A transactions.